Christmas: 19th century

+In the early 19th century, Christmas festivities and services gradually spread with the rise of the Oxford Movement in the Church of England that emphasized the centrality of Christmas in Christianity and charity to the poor, along with Washington Irving, Charles Dickens, and other authors emphasizing family, children, kind-heartedness, gift-giving, and Santa Claus (for Irving), or Father Christmas (for Dickens).
+An indication this increased recognition of Christmas was slow, however, is seen in the fact that "in twenty of the years between 1790 and 1835, The Times did not mention Christmas at all."

-In the early-19th century, writers imagined Tudor Christmas as a time of heartfelt celebration.
+In the early-19th century, writers imagined Tudor-period Christmas as a time of heartfelt celebration.
+In 1835, Thomas Hervey and Robert Seymour published The Christmas Book in which they introduced what has been called a "national Christmas narrative."
+In his book, Hervey asserted: "the revels of merry England are fast subsiding into silence, and her many customs wearing gradually away."
 In 1843, Charles Dickens wrote the novel A Christmas Carol, which helped revive the "spirit" of Christmas and seasonal merriment.
 Its instant popularity played a major role in portraying Christmas as a holiday emphasizing family, goodwill, and compassion.

-Dickens sought to construct Christmas as a family-centered festival of generosity, linking "worship and feasting, within a context of social reconciliation."
+Dickens sought to construct Christmas as a family-centered festival of generosity, linking "worship and feasting, within a context of social reconciliation".
 Superimposing his humanitarian vision of the holiday, in what has been termed "Carol Philosophy", Dickens influenced many aspects of Christmas that are celebrated today in Western culture, such as family gatherings, seasonal food and drink, dancing, games, and a festive generosity of spirit.
+It has been said that Dickens' breakthrough with A Christmas Carol was his "ingenious pairing of seasonal fiction and seasonal [book] sales."
 A prominent phrase from the tale, "Merry Christmas", was popularized following the appearance of the story.
 This coincided with the appearance of the Oxford Movement and the growth of Anglo-Catholicism, which led a revival in traditional rituals and religious observances.

-The term Scrooge became a synonym for miser, with "Bah!
-Humbug!" dismissive of the festive spirit.
+The term Scrooge became a synonym for miser, with the phrase "Bah!
+Humbug!" becoming emblematic of a dismissive attitude of the festive spirit.
 In 1843, the first commercial Christmas card was produced by Sir Henry Cole.
-The revival of the Christmas Carol began with William Sandys's "Christmas Carols Ancient and Modern" (1833), with the first appearance in print of "The First Noel", "I Saw Three Ships", "Hark the Herald Angels Sing" and "God Rest Ye Merry, Gentlemen", popularized in Dickens' A Christmas Carol.
+The revival of the Christmas Carol began with William Sandys's Christmas Carols Ancient and Modern (1833), with the first appearance in print of "The First Noel", "I Saw Three Ships", "Hark the Herald Angels Sing" and "God Rest Ye Merry, Gentlemen", popularized in Dickens's A Christmas Carol.